yearn/tokenized-strategy-foundry-mix/README.md

 To enable test workflow you need to add the `ETH_RPC_URL` secret to your repo.
 For more info see [GitHub Actions docs](https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/managing-encrypted-secrets-for-your-repository-and-organization-for-github-codespaces#adding-secrets-for-a-repository).

 If the slither finds some issues that you want to suppress, before the issue add comment: `//slither-disable-next-line DETECTOR_NAME`.
 For more info about detectors see [Slither docs](https://github.com/crytic/slither/wiki/Detector-Documentation).

+### Coverage

+If you want to use [`coverage.yml`](.github/workflows/coverage.yml) workflow on other chains than mainnet, you need to add the additional `CHAIN_RPC_URL` secret.

+Coverage workflow will generate coverage summary and attach it to PR as a comment.
+To enable this feature you need to add the [`GH_TOKEN`](.github/workflows/coverage.yml#L53) secret to your Github repo.
+Token must have permission to "Read and Write access to pull requests".
+To generate token go to [Github settings page](https://github.com/settings/tokens?type=beta).
+For more info see [GitHub Access Tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).